 even if you do not plan to remain at the RCC.

 means of transportation.
-People with special needs will be taken to the
+These will be taken to the

-If you have special needs, please fill out the
+If you have specific needs, please fill out the

 form provided by PVNGS and return it so we can make arrangements